Skip to topmenuSkip to main navigationSkip to main content

 Are there any side effects?

-When you start taking the pill, you might have some side effects.
-That’s because your body has to get used to the hormones the pill contains.
-Possible side effects are:
+When you start taking the pill, you might have side effects like:

 • headaches